 Soft skills and nontechnical abilities

-If you’re the job seeker, spend some time getting comfortable about what you might be asked in an upcoming interview.
+Interviews offer an opportunity to answer questions about your work experience and skill level, and also to ask your own questions about the job and the organization.
+As the job seeker, spend some time getting comfortable about what you might be asked.
 Practice for each question with an answer that shows how you’re the right clerk for the job.